jamhanpar/Venturesque-V1/Questions.md

 3. Where do I import css and specifically reset css stylesheet in a create react app?
 4. Why does adding a question mark to the route path not redirect links to the correct route?
 5. How to incorporate CORS into my project?
-6. How does res.send work for API requests.
+6. How does res.send work for API requests?